Some of my biggest breakthroughs in my yoga practice have been during one-on-one sessions with my teachers.

 1. Teaching is priority

 How will you make their experience unforgettable?
 Talk with your client and find out what their goals are.
-Listen and see how you can support them during this process.
+Listen to them and see how you can help support them during this process.

-During your private yoga lessons, think about taking the weeds out of their practice.
+During your private yoga lessons, think about taking any unnecessary techniques out of their practice.
 What can you focus on to make their practice more beneficial?
 If it is asana driven, check for mistakes that in a group class the instructor might not have time to address.

 2. Adjust and assist every yoga pose

-Make sure they understand the reasons why we do a pose a particular way.
-Also, make sure that they are able to do the pose themselves without your help.
+Make sure they understand the reasons why you do a pose a particular way.
+Also, make sure that they are able to practice the pose themselves without your help.

 If it is meditation or a pranayama session, give them the how and why to these practices.
 Making sure you are connected and present in every moment of your time with them, is the key to great teaching.